Malafas/OpenRA/README.md

 ### No Data Left Behind!
 Now that our data is significantly fault-tolerant we can decide what kind of data base systems do we want to have for our Game Engine.
 We have a substancial amount data being persisted in our data bases, but they all have different purposes.
-We can already imagine a series of apparently similar, but very different types of data:
+We can already imagine a series of apparently similar, but very **different types of data**:
 * Players' unit movements;
 * The creation of new units;
 * The destruction or theft of other player's resources and units;